craziazkowboi/whdsync/README.md

 ## Notes

+- After downloading the scripts into a directory, you will need to run 'sudo chmod + x *.sh' to make them executable.
 - All scripts are written to be non-destructive where possible but do perform moves and renames; keeping backups of your WHDLoad tree is recommended before first use.
 - This README intentionally avoids including any copyrighted third-party content and only describes the behaviour of the provided scripts.